ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_config_module.rst

                         </ul>
                 </td>
                 <td>
                         <div>Instructs the module on the way to perform the configuration on the device.
 If the replace argument is set to <em>line</em> then the modified lines are pushed to the device in configuration mode.
-If the replace argument is set to <em>block</em> then the entire command block is pushed to the device in configuration mode if any line is not correct. replace <em>config</em> is supported only on Nexus 9K device.</div>
+If the replace argument is set to <em>block</em> then the entire command block is pushed to the device in configuration mode if any line is not correct. replace <em>config</em> will only work for NX-OS versions that support `config replace`.</div>
                 </td>
             </tr>
             <tr>